Contents

 The next step is to assess your current processes and understand if they are aligned with your procurement transformation goals.

-For example, if the goal of the procurement transformation is to improve customer experience then a process which needs five approval to procure a laptop is not going to cut it.
+For example, suppose the goal of the procurement transformation is to improve customer experience.
+In that case, a process that needs five approvals to procure a laptop is not going to cut it.

-In this case, your focus should be to make the approval process simple.
-That could be done by giving more approval authority to individuals and building better controls to prevent any rogue spending.
+In this case, your focus should be to simplify the approval process.
+That could be done by giving more approval authority to individuals and building better controls to prevent rogue spending.

 Focus on the process changes required to meet your procurement transformation goals.